 Each time a guest plays (or teaches) a game, they earn a ticket to a lucky draw drawing for that game at the end of the event.
 There will also be opportunities for more tickets for any game by making additional donations to Riley that weekend.
 During the last hour of the event, we give all of these games away to the guests that played and enjoyed them!

 Over the past three years, we have given away over 260 games that our guests learned to play and came to love over the course of our board game marathon weekend!
 We actually didn't have a Play-to-Win program our first year... we like to think of it as our building year.

 When we receive game donations we will post a link to a list of games that will be available at the event so that they are easy to find for those that would like to purchase them from local retailers in the future.

-When it is available you can click the button when it appears below to check out our Play-to-Win board game library for this year's game marathon, complete with links to the rules (and sometimes video tutorials) of the games so you can get a head start on learning them (remember, teaching games earns a ticket as well).
+Click the button below to check out our Play-to-Win board game library for this year's board game marathon.
+This list is complete with links to the rules (and sometimes video tutorials) of the games so you can get a head start on learning them (remember, teaching games earns a ticket as well).

-Titles should be added soon, so check back often:
+Titles are being added, so check back often: